richardjohnsonfarukh/git-util/README.md

   max_description_length: 5

   # maximum character length for the scope of the commit
-  scope_length: 15
+  max_scope_length: 15

-  # name of the referenced co-authoring file
+  # name of the referenced co-authoring file (found in src/configs)
   co_authoring_file: co-authors.yml

   # all the types of commit in the prompt and their descriptions